Cloud Auth and Ownership

 texthttps://patchcord.dev/login

-After a successful sign-in, the user is redirected into the Console at /console.
+After sign-in, Patchcord redirects you into the Console at /console.

 Route protection